 10/2007 - 03/2012 | Study of Biology (diploma) at TU Darmstadt; main subjects: ecology, plant physiology and botany |

-- As a PostDoc in the Experimental Interaction Ecology group at iDiv, I study global-change impacts on multitrophic communities and ecosystem functioning.
-Here, I am combining lab experiments, field experiments, observational approaches, simulations, and ecological synthesis.
-A recent preprint posted on Authorea provides a comprehensive introduction to calculating energy flux through ecological communities.
+- As a PostDoc in the Experimental Interaction Ecology group at iDiv, I studied global-change impacts on multitrophic communities and ecosystem functioning.
+Here, I combined lab experiments, field experiments, observational approaches, simulations, and ecological synthesis.
+Recent papers in Ecology & Evolution and Eur.
+J. Soil Sci. provide a comprehensive introduction to calculating energy flux through ecological communities.

-- As a PostDoc in the EcoWorm project at iDiv, I investigate the multitrophic, community-scale impacts of invasive earthworms on northern North American forest systems.
+- As a PostDoc in the EcoWorm project at iDiv, I investigated the multitrophic, community-scale impacts of invasive earthworms on northern North American forest systems.
 A project overview has been published in Research Ideas and Outcomes.
 Our Oikos paper investigates earthworm-invasion effects on soil-fauna communities across size classes and biodiversity facets.
+A recent Biology Letters paper links belowground earthworm invasion to aboveground arthropod decline.
 Several other papers are in the pipeline, e.g. one on earthworm invasion impacts on energy flux through arthropod food webs.

 - As a PostDoc with the Jena Experiment in Bern, I related biodiversity experiments to real-world ecosystems in order to clarify the relevance of biodiversity experiments for real-world ecosystems.
 Papers from this period are e.g. published in Nature Ecology & Evolution, PNAS, and Advances in Ecological Research.